 Renesas' UBA algorithm (IAQ 2nd Gen) focuses on health aspects and covers a large TVOC range as typically seen in homes (0.16ppm to 10ppm).
 The UBA study became very well-known and is a collection of 48 other research papers and reports that seeks to understand and summarize the best knowledge on indoor air quality.
 In particular, the TVOC references for indoor air quality are useful because not only does it identify l potential hazard levels, it also provides guidance on which actions are recommended based on these TVOC levels.
 Since UBA focus is homes, this operation mode allows higher TVOC concentrations during normal home events such as cooking, or poor building ventilation.

-The upcoming Renesas WELL™ release focuses on much smaller TVOC levels, which typically occur in offices with good ventilation systems (0.0005ppm to 1ppm).
-The WELL building standard focuses on the health and well-being of building occupants, focusing on the elimination of unsatisfactory air quality conditions (high TVOC and high CO2 levels, etc.) that would compromise occupants’ brain functions.
+The upcoming Renesas public building air quality (PBAQ) release focuses on much smaller TVOC levels, which typically occur in offices with good ventilation systems (0.0005ppm to 1ppm).
+The PBAQ air quality definition supports a number of standards and focuses on the health and well-being of building occupants, focusing on the elimination of unsatisfactory air quality conditions (high TVOC and high CO2 levels, etc.) that would compromise occupants’ brain functions.
 Here, cognitive scores of personnel are of interest and smaller changes in TVOC need to be detected.
-A typical solution of this system can be seen in our HVAC Environmental Monitor for WELL Building Standards™ Winning Combination.
+A typical solution of this system can be seen in our HVAC Environmental Monitor for PBAQ Air Quality Definition Winning Combination.

 For more information on this and other winning combinations visit the winning combinations page, Renesas.com/win, to see more solutions that can be used to help accelerate your designs to get to market faster.